Maryland Standing and Transfer Aids

 - Have undergone a major surgery such as hip replacement

 - Are recovering from broken bones or torn ligaments

 - Suffer from joint pain or muscle weakness

 - Have lower-body paralysis

-Essentially, anyone who experiences pain due to or is temporary prohibited from bearing full body weight on their feet can take advantage of transfer aids.
+Essentially anyone who experiences pain due to, or is temporarily prohibited from, bearing full body weight on their feet can take advantage of transfer aids.
 Keep in mind that minimal upper body strength is required for the patient to lift themselves up by using the grab bar.
 There will be a brief moment when the patient will be on his/her feet in an upright position, holding on to the grab bar.
 If you can’t physically accomplish this or if this is against your doctor’s recommendations, then you need equipment for no-weight-bearing transfers.

 Click Here to View Service Areas